Check Loan Eligibility

 For example, if a public bank sanctions an education loan, it might cover 85% of the total expenses, leaving the remaining 15% to be covered by the borrower as margin money.

-Margin Money of Banks and NBFCs
+Margin Money of Public Banks:

 Bank Margin Money